f5devcentral/f5-digital-customer-engagement-center/modules/azure/terraform/backend/examples/count/README.md

-# Azure backend example
+# Azure backend example (with count)
 <!-- spell-checker: ignore markdownlint jumphost -->

-This example will create backend instances that are simple web servers listening on port 80.
+This example will create multiple backend instances that are simple web servers listening on port 80.
+This shows an example of using the module with 'count'.

 ## Usage example